bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.11 - 30.12.2014 =
+* Update : New Google Captcha version is added.
+* Bugfix : We fixed the bug with displaying Google Captcha on the multisite register form.
+* Bugfix : We fixed the bug with multilanguage plugin.
+* Update : We updated all functionality for wordpress 4.1.

 = V1.10 - 26.11.2014 =
 * Update : We updated url and key names for Google Api.